-- Personal Trainer: Finding a trans friendly or trans identified personal trainer can be a great motivator.
-If financing is a challenge, ask the personal trainer if they offer a sliding scale.
+- Personal Trainer: Finding a trans friendly or trans-identified personal trainer can be a great motivator.
+If finances are a challenge, you can ask the personal trainer if they offer a sliding scale.
 Sometimes attending just one session is enough to gain some confidence in different exercises you can do on your own.
-If you don’t have these resources in your area, there are plenty of trans guys and gender expansive folks who offer the same services online instead of in person.
+If you don’t have these resources in your area, there are people who offer the same services online instead of in person.
 There are also hundreds of online videos you can follow along with.
 If you’re local to the Bay Area, previous patients of ours have used a personal trainer named Ace Morgan, who owns ‘Ace Morgan Fitness’.
-He’s a trans guy who is passionate about combating gender dysphoria through a healthy lifestyle.

 - Workout Friend: Find a workout buddy!
-Transgender and gender expansive Facebook pages are a great place to start.
-If you feel to vulnerable posting first, try searching the group for keywords to see if anyone has made a similar post.
+Transgender and nonbinary Facebook pages are a great place to start.
+If you feel too vulnerable posting first, try searching the group for keywords to see if anyone has made a similar post.
 Local trans meetups and support groups are a great way to connect with the community and can be mutually beneficial if someone is in the same boat as you.
 If you’re more of an introvert and all of this sounds overwhelming, sometimes a secluded walking path in nature is a great way to find some peace as well as exercise.

-- Chest Exercises: Did you know that working out your chest isn’t necessary for surgery?
-However, it doesn’t hurt!
-For those who want more defined pectoral muscles after surgery, chest exercises are the way to go.
+- Chest Exercises: For those who want more defined pectoral muscles after surgery, chest exercises can be helpful .

 Emotional Help & Support Post Chest Reconstruction Top Surgery

 We have a lot of information on our site regarding what to expect emotionally after surgery, which can be found here.
 Here we’ll go over briefly how to set yourself up for success before top surgery and the level of support that may be most beneficial to you post-op.